webbdata/WebbData.Github.io/HRProject/HR_Project.md

 - Is there any evidence of ageism in attrition rates?
 - How much do factors like age, monthly income, work-life balance, and distance from home affect the chances of an employee leaving the company?

-Usiting R I will try to gain valuable insights from this data.
+Using R I will try to gain valuable insights from this data.

 ## Statistical Analysis with R